paulgun/teslaprep/model_3_checklist.md

 1. [ ] Tap the "Toybox" icon at the bottom right of the screen and launch the Sketchpad app.
 Leave the Sketchpad up for a minute to make sure there are no phantom touches happening on the display, or dead pixels

 **GET OUT OF THE DRIVER'S SEAT**
-1. [ ] Gently test the driver and passenger door emergency releases
+1. [ ] Gently test the driver and passenger door emergency releases (after winding down window 1/5 to ensure no trim damage)
 1. [ ] Check driver and passenger door puddle lights
 1. [ ] Check all door latch button lights
 1. [ ] Check all door window button lights